gcassel/Modular-Organizing-Terminology/terms/branch.md

-#### Definition
+#### Definitions

-*To branch* is *to [develop](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/develop.md) a [form](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/form.md)* which has *been [replicated](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/replicate.md) from* another [specific](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/specific.md) form.
+*To branch* is *to [develop](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/develop.md) a [form](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/form.md) which has been [replicated](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/replicate.md) from another [specific](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/specific.md) form*.

+*A branch* is *a form which has been developed from a replica of another specific form.*

 #### [Specialized](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/specialize.md) Definition